comunica/Article-SSWS2020-AMF/content/problem-statement.md

 We list these as research questions, and defined hypotheses for each of them:

-MVS: RQ1: from the hypotheses, I can tell you actually mean execution time, say so.
-MVS: can you be more specific on "not using AMFs", you mean plain TPF?
 MVS: I think you can merge H1.1 & H1.2, you think you can outperform prior approaches, period.
 MVS: H1.3 is lacks credibility, I'd like to know why you think that (of all hypotheses in fact).
 {:.todo}

-MVS: RQ2 can be rephrased active.
-"Does caching..."
+MVS:
 And we need to seriously cut in the hypotheses.
 H2.1 for instance is caused by something that has nothing to do with this paper (and we already know that from the original TPF paper).
 H2.3 & H2.4 are the same?
 H2.5 is an aggregate of H1 - 4?
 {:.todo}

-MVS: RQ3: make active, and "dynamically restricting" is not clear.
-We also have to say call thing like they are.
-The threshold is introduced as an example, but it is the only thing we hypothesise about.
+MVS:
 The difference between H3.2 and H3.3 is unclear.
 {:.todo}

 MVS: around now I begin to realize that your RQs are granularity-wise the actual hypotheses, something to consider